Indianapolis Child Custody Lawyer

 Beyond the immediate legal challenges, navigating the emotional landscape of child custody can be daunting.
 Parents need clear, empathetic guidance from a child custody lawyer in Indiana to address not only the legal aspects but also the emotional upheaval.
 At our firm, we focus on building a strong, trust-based relationship with clients to support them throughout this turbulent time.
 This partnership helps clients make informed decisions that reflect their family’s needs and values.

-The Indianapolis child custody lawyers at the Law Offices of Eugene Mogilevsky, LLC, have built a track record of success, and one reason is that we want people to feel comfortable working with us.
+The Indianapolis child custody lawyers at the Law Offices of Eugene Mogilevsky, have built a track record of success, and one reason is that we want people to feel comfortable working with us.
 Talking to an attorney about sensitive personal issues can be stressful, and we work to set clients at ease.
 Then we provide the strong advocacy they need in negotiation and litigation.
 From our Indianapolis office, we serve all of Marion County, as well as Hamilton, Hancock, Hendricks, Johnson, Shelby, Boone, Madison, and Morgan counties.

 Our firm remains active in local family courts, staying up to date on evolving Indiana custody law and regional guidelines, such as the Indiana Parenting Time Guidelines.
 We work with parents throughout Central Indiana, guiding them through each step of the legal process and explaining what to expect from Marion County and surrounding courts.
 With deep experience handling a range of custody cases specific to Indiana, we recognize challenges unique to families in our state, like navigating school district boundaries or arranging parenting time when parents live in neighboring counties.